Executive Summary

 2. Application

-Smoking and/or holding lighted or heated tobacco or cannabis products, consuming any other tobacco products, or using electronic cigarette devices (vaping) is therefore prohibited on and within 20 metres of Board property or in personal vehicles parked on Board property.
+Smoking and/or holding lighted or heated tobacco or cannabis products, consuming any other tobacco or cannabis products, or using electronic cigarette devices (vaping) is therefore prohibited on and within 20 metres of Board property or in personal vehicles parked on Board property.

 The SFOA also prohibits the smoking and vaping of medical cannabis on and within 20 metres of school grounds.